databricks/databricks-sdk-py/docs/workspace/connections.rst

           A map of key-value properties attached to the securable.
         :param comment: str (optional)
           User-provided free-form text description.
-        :param owner: str (optional)
-          Username of current owner of the connection.
         :param properties: Dict[str,str] (optional)
           An object containing map of key-value properties attached to the connection.
         :param read_only: bool (optional)